Health in Norway: Tobacco

 The number of people smoking in Norway has fallen equally for both men and women since 2000.
 11% of the adult population in Norway smoke on a daily basis while 8% are occasional smokers.
 Daily smoking is most common for the population with low educational attainment.
 Over the last two decades, efforts to reduce the population's exposure to tobacco smoke combined with increased awareness of the health risks of smoking appear to be having an impact.
 For example, early death from tobacco smoke fell 28% between 1990 and 2013.

 In Norway 2017, 11 per cent was daily smokers, in 2007, it was 22 per cent daily smokers.

 The use of snus has during the same period become more common among the population.
 12% of the population daily use snus and 4% are occasional snus users.

 Non-communicable diseases

 The main causes of reduced health and disability in Norway are cardiovascular diseases, cancer, mental health and musculoskeletal disorders.

 Annually, 70,000 people are treated for cardiovascular diseases.
 Technological progress and development within medical treatment have since the 1970s had huge impact on survival of diseases, especially cardiovascular disease.

 Anxiety and depression are the most prevalent of mental disease.
 6% of the population under 75 years takes antidepressants.

-Other communicable diseases such as COPD, diabetes and dementia also weights heavily on the burden of disease.
+Other non-communicable diseases such as COPD, diabetes and dementia also weigh heavily on the burden of disease.
 As the life expectancy is increasing, more people are living longer with chronic diseases.
-As of that the prescription of drug consumption is high.
+Prescription drug consumption is high.